Apartment, Accommodation & Rooms in Venice

 , a bell tower in the square.
 There are stunning views from the top and you’ll get an idea of Venice’s size and unique character.
 St Mark’s Basilica

 , also located in the square is worth a visit.
 There are three museums located in the building and there is also the opportunity to go to the roof of the building for an impressive view.
 Next door to St Mark’s Basilica is Doge’s Palace

 , another of Venice’s must see attractions.
 This beautiful gothic palace originating from the 1300’s is filled with artwork.
 Away from St Mark’s Square, there is much to see in the city.
 We suggest you take a stroll down one of the thousands of calli (alleyways) in the city for a glimpse of life in Venice.
 You’ll find craftsmen and women at work, cosy bars and romantic restaurants.
 We recommend you take a walk around peaceful Burano Island

 , which has impressive architecture and houses painted in different colours.
 It’s a nice break from Venice’s often crowded streets.
-Locate the Penny Gugenheim Museum
+Locate the Muzeum Penny Guggenheim

 in the city, it has a gorgeous sculpture garden and an impressive collection of paintings including work by Picasso

 Most people who visit Venice will only see one side of the city, but there’s more to this city than meets the eye.
 Our suggestion – take a walk around the city at 6am, you’ll get the streets to yourself and get to experience a really peaceful side to the city.
 Also, we recommend you head outside of the city centre.
 Go to the west to Dorsoduro